thanwinnikki/tp/docs/UserGuide.md

 ### Locating groups by name: `findG`

-Find groups whose names contain any of the given keywords.
+Finds groups whose names contain any of the given keywords.

 :bulb: Panel where this can be called :
 * Home Panel